Dimension theory of Non-Autonomous iterated function systems: Non-autonomous iterated function systems

 Then for $\mathcal{L}^{\tau d}$-almost all $\ba\in \R^{\tau d}$,

 $(1)$ $\dimh E^\ba = s_A$ if $s_A \leq d$,

 $(2)$ $\mathcal{L}^d(E^\ba)>0$ if $s_A>d$. \end{thm}

 As you can see the set $E^\ba$ is special and unnatural, the reason is that there is no obvious candidate which would take the place of the Lebesgue measure in infinite dimensional spaces.
-Therefore it is more natural to study the Hausdorff dimensions of self-affine Moran sets in probabilistic language.
+Inspired by~\cite{Falco10,JPS07}, we study the Hausdorff dimensions of non-autonomous affine sets in probabilistic language.